 What’s your favorite artwork?

 Well, my grandfather, who was a painter, really is one of my favorite painters.
 But I love all artwork, I feel like.
-Ever since the cave paintings to Caravaggio, to Paul Klee, to Brock and Picasso.
+Ever since the cave paintings to Caravaggio, to Paul Klee, to Braque and Picasso.
 You know, all of the people who are behind us who have built this history of beauty we all have is amazing, and I love them for that work.

 Describe a real-life situation that inspired you.